-In this course, the following attendance policy applies:
+In this course, UCD attendance policy applies:

-- A maximum of two days of accumulated absences due to sickness, personal emergency, inevitable transport delay and other related impediments will be tolerated. - Your final course grade will drop one full letter grade (e.g. A+ to B+) for missing three days of class, regardless of the reason for your absence. - Your final course grade will drop another full letter grade (e.g. B+ to C+) for missing four days of class, regardless of the reason for your absence. - If your absences exceed four (4) days of class, you will automatically fail this course (e.g., C+ to F).
+- o A maximum of two days of accumulated absences due to sickness, personal emergency, inevitable transport delay and other related impediments will be tolerated. - O Your final course grade will drop one full letter grade (e.g. A+ to B+) for missing three days of class, regardless of the reason for your absence. - o If your absences exceed three (3) days of class, you will automatically fail this course (e.g., C+ to F).